-If a Message-UID header field is not present in the SIP 200 OK, or the SIP 200 OK fails to arrive at the CPM Client, the CPM Client SHALL identify when message duplicates exist locally in the client (e.g. received via the SIP delivery and also received via IMAP synchronization) based on:
+If a Message-UID header field is not present in the SIP 200 OK, or the SIP 200 OK fails to arrive at the CPM Client, the CPM Client SHALL identify when message duplicates exist locally in the client (e.g. received via the SIP delivery and also received via Message Storesynchronization) based on:

-the IMAP folder in which the message is stored (i.e. folder SHALL match the identity of the other party in a 1-1 CPM Standalone Message and the Conversation-ID for the CPM Group Standalone Message) and,
+the Message Storefolder in which the message is stored (i.e. folder SHALL match the identity of the other party in a 1-1 CPM Standalone Message and the Conversation-ID for the CPM Group Standalone Message) and,